 This can really help you have a sense of what to do (and often what NOT to do) when you’re there.
 There are fewer things more awkward than showing the soles of your feet when it’s frowned upon.
 Or being a scantily clad female when expectations are that you’ll be anything but.

 So, wherever you go and whatever you do, be prepared and immerse yourself in your surroundings.

 Whats been your most memorable culture shock on your travels?
-I visited a Mandir in Sugarland, Texas and tried to enter the temple at the male entrance as I had no idea women had to use a separate door… Live and learn, people; live and learn.
+I visited a Mandir in Sugarland, Texas and tried to enter the temple at the male entrance.
+I had no idea women had to use a separate door… Live and learn, people; live and learn.